 “Offers fresh insights into nineteenth-century black women’s cultural production.
 Compelling and elegantly crafted.”—Kathy L. Glass, author of Courting Communities: Black Female Nationalism and “Syncre-Nationalism” in the Nineteenth-Century North

 “Outstanding in explaining why these figures were important leaders in their own time and are important models today.
 A truly engaging and significant study.”—John Ernest, editor of Douglass in His Own Time

-Regis Fox analyzes the work of authors including Anna Julia Cooper, Elizabeth Keckly, Harriet Wilson, and Sherley Anne Williams.
-Connected by their intellectualism, these thinkers are astutely attuned to the areas of American society that notions of liberalism and progress do not reach.
-The world they portray in their work is built on philosophical contradictions, legal paradoxes, and incoherent social practices that support white supremacy.
+Fox analyzes Harriet Wilson’s Our Nig, Elizabeth Keckly’s Behind the Scenes, Anna Julia Cooper’s A Voice From the South, and Sherley Anne Williams’s Dessa Rose.
+Too often, she argues, writers like these have been overshadowed by figures such as Sojourner Truth or Ida B. Wells, whose more tangible social defiance fits standard models of what resistance looks like.
+The thinkers highlighted by Fox have been dismissed as elitist, accommodationist, or complicit—yet Fox reveals that in reality, they critique the progressive ideology that underlies the liberal problematic.
+They are astutely attuned to the areas of American society not reached by notions of liberalism and progress.
+As a result, the world they portray is one of philosophical contradictions, legal paradoxes, and incoherent social practices that support white supremacy.
 Fox shows how these women use their writing to protest antiblack violence, reject superficial reform, call for major sociopolitical change, and challenge the false promises of American democracy.

 Regis M. Fox is assistant professor of English at Grand Valley State University.